Unique Places to Visit in Southern California

 Made up of well-known destinations like Yosemite National Park, Sequoia National Park, and Lake Tahoe; the area is an outdoor adventurer’s dream.
 But it doesn’t take much to find the regions less traveled and the unique stops.

 Horseshoe Lake: A typical pristine lake with a mountain backdrop that you’ll find all over Mammoth Lakes, but this lake has a twist to it.
-On one end of the lake the lush landscapes switches into a dead and brittle one.
+On one end of the lake, the lush landscape switches into a dead and brittle one.
 Instead of a lush green forest, you have a bunch of stark dead trees.
-They are being killed by carbon dioxide emissions of magmatic origin.
-It’s an fascinating area to see the volcanic history that lies beneath the Mammoth Lakes area.
+They are being killed by magmatic carbon dioxide emissions.
+It’s a fascinating area to see the volcanic history that lies beneath the Horseshoe Lake/Mammoth Lakes area.

 Horseshoe Lake Mammoth Lakes

 Olmsted Point Yosemite: How do you get away from the crowds in Yosemite?
 You go up.
-Four million people a year drive through Yosemite taking in all of it’s beautiful landscapes, and yes it can get a big crowded.
+Four million people a year drive through Yosemite, taking in all of its beautiful landscapes, and yes, it can get a bit crowded.
 But that doesn’t mean that you have to be part of the crowd.
 Leave that crowd behind at Olmsted Point, a popular scenic lookout along Tioga Road, by simply hiking up the vast granite slopes across the road from the parking.
-If you are ambitious and go all the way to the top you will have the best views, and absolutely no other people!
+If you are ambitious and go all the way to the top, you will have the best views and absolutely no other people!

 Erick Schat’s Bakery: This small town bakery in Bishop, established in 1938, was bursting at the seams with people and bread when we stopped!
 If you love carbs, this is definitely an iconic, unique stop.
 Learn about the story of sheepherder bread and taste the various flavors.
-You have to see this place to believe it; and or course get a pastry of two..or five!
+You have to see Erick Schat’s Bakery to believe it, and of course, get a pastry of two..or five!

-Rush Creek Lodge: This cool new resort set right on the outskirts to the entrance to Yosemite National Park is a fun alternative to roughing it in the park!
-Even though the resort leans luxury, it still pays homage to its rustic surroundings.
-Once the sun goes down behind the trees the fire pits are ablaze, and it sort of feels like you are ‘camping’ with a giant group of friends.
+Rush Creek Lodge: This cool new resort set right on the outskirts of the entrance to Yosemite National Park is a fun alternative to roughing it in the park!
+Even though Rush Creek Lodge leans luxury, it still pays homage to its rustic surroundings.
+Once the sun goes down behind the trees, the fire pits are ablaze, and it sort of feels like you are ‘camping’ with a giant group of friends.
 Plus, there are bottomless s’mores – two words everyone wants to hear!

 Deserts